Improving Democracy

 HB2541: Re-Entering Citizens Civics Education Act

-The act makes certain citizens who are leaving adult and juvenile prison facilities are provided with civics education courses to better prepare them to re-enter society.
-The courses will be peer-to-peer taught and focus on government structures and how they work, as well as current political events and local issues.
+The act makes sure certain citizens who are leaving adult and juvenile prison facilities are provided with civics education courses to better prepare them to re-enter society.
+The courses are peer-to-peer taught and focus on government structures and how they work, as well as current political events and local issues.
 Research shows re-enfranchising people with criminal convictions and engaging them in their governments and elections reduces recidivism.